GSA Ascend (Pool 1): What does it take to win?

 Volume II – Technical

 Volume II will consist of a 100-page Technical Quote.
 Your Volume II response must support an effective evaluation to substantiate the validity of any stated claims to meet the PWS requirements.
-In other words, bidders will need to prove that their offering meets and/or exceeds all PWS requirements.
+In other words, bidders will need to prove that their offer meets or exceeds all PWS requirements.

 Volume III – Past Performance

-In addition to the write-ups, bidders are required to provide copies of their three most recent CPARs with their bid.
+In addition to the write-ups, bidders are required to provide copies of the three most recent CPARs for each example contract with their bid.

 Volume IV – Pricing Submission